 Put all the ingredients in a jar and stir well.

 If you have a nut milk bag, that is an ideal way to strain the milk.
-If not, using a cheese cloth with a strainer should work well, too.
-You will have nut pulp left over after straining the milk, so think creatively about uses for it.
-You can put it in your next batch of granola or sprinkle it raw on cereal.
+If not, using a cheesecloth with a strainer should work well, too.
+After straining the milk, you will be left with the pulp.
+Don’t throw it out; nut or seed pulp has many uses.
+For example, you can put it in your next batch of granola or sprinkle it raw on cereal.

 - 1 cup soaked almonds